-- a.
-Were compliance actions sent to company officer or manager/board member if municipal/government system? - b.
-Were probable violations documented properly? - c.
-Resolve probable violations - d.
+- Were compliance actions sent to company officer or manager/board member if municipal/government system? - Were probable violations documented properly? b. - Resolve probable violations c. - d.
 Routinely review progress of probable violations - e.
 Did state issue compliance actions for all probable violations discovered? - f.
-Can state demonstrate fining authority for pipeline safety violations? - g.
-Does Program Manager review, approve and monitor all compliance actions? (note: Program Manager or Senior Official should sign any NOPV or related enforcement action) - h.
-Did state compliance actions give reasonable due process to all parties?
-Including "show cause" hearing, if necessary. - i.
-Within 30 days, conduct a post-inspection briefing with the owner or operator outlining any concerns - j.
-Within 90 days, to the extent practicable, provide the owner or operator with written preliminary findings of the inspection.
+Can state demonstrate fining authority for pipeline safety violations? - Does Program Manager review, approve and monitor all compliance actions? (note: Program Manager or Senior Official should sign any NOPV or related enforcement action) - Did state compliance actions give reasonable due process to all parties?
+Including "show cause" hearing, if necessary. - Within 30 days, conduct a post-inspection briefing with the owner or operator outlining any concerns - Within 90 days, to the extent practicable, provide the owner or operator with written preliminary findings of the inspection.
 (Incident investigations do not need to meet 30/90-day requirement)

 - a.
-Two compliance actions were taken in CY2021.
-A review of compliance letters to Sunoco LP & Con Edison found the information was sent to the company officers. - b.
+Five compliance actions were taken in CY2022.
+A review of compliance letters to found information was sent to the company officers. - b.
 Yes, probable violations were listed and documented correctly in the letter. - c.
 Yes, information on resolving violation(s) was contained in the letters. - d.
-Yes, Program Manager and Supervisors routinely review all compliance letters to insure response from operators have been received. - e.
-Yes, a review of letters confirm compliance action for violations have been issued. - f.
+Yes, Program Manager and Supervisors routinely review all compliance letters to ensure response from operators have been received. - e.
+Yes, a review of letters confirms compliance action for violations have been issued. - f.
 Yes, the civil penalty assessed in CY2019. - g.
 Yes, Program Manager and Supervisors routinely review compliance letters. - h.
-Yes, compliance action is provided in the letter and prior to a exit interview with the operator. - i.
-Yes, a review of letters and inspection reports confirm a post inspection briefing was performed. - j.
-Yes, compliance letter were send within 90 days after the inspection audit.
+Yes, compliance action is provided in the letter and prior to an exit interview with the operator.
+This information was reviewed using the PAC system.
+No issues. - i.
+Yes, a review of letters and inspection reports confirm a post inspection briefing was performed. j.
+Yes, compliance letter was sent within 90 days after the inspection audit.